Chicago Home Organizer

 Systems That Don’t Fit Real Life

 There is no single right way to organize a home.
-What works depends on your needs, energy, household dynamics, and how your brain processes information.
+What works depends on your needs, household dynamics, and how your brain processes information.
 My practice is designed to help you better understand yourself and create systems that fit how you actually live.

 Gaps in Knowledge or Practice